Mycosphaerella angulata

 Mycosphaerella angulata is a fungal plant pathogen infecting muscadine grapes.
 This pathogen causes the common disease angular leaf spot.
-Mycosphaerella angulate is a ascomycete in the fungi kingdom.
+Mycosphaerella angulate is an ascomycete in the fungi kingdom.

 Host and symptoms

 Mycosphaerella angulata is a major pathogen affecting the muscadine grape.
 Infection occurs mainly after midseason.
 The primary symptoms of this disease are faint chlorotic spots on the leaves.
 The chlorotic spots continue to grow in size during the growing season, forming angular brown lesions in the center.
 The irregular lesions on the leaves inhibit normal photosynthesis, which results in leaf loss and exposure of the grapes to sun scald.
 This weakens the vines and makes them more susceptible to cold damage.
 The pre-harvest infection of this pathogen can slow or stop berry development before maturity.
 The symptoms of the angular leaf spot disease are relatively easy to recognize late in the season.

 Environment

 Mycosphaerella angulate is commonly found in Southeastern United States and around the coastal regions where their host, muscadine grapes, are commonly grown.
 A case study was done by researchers from Florida A&M University looking at the effects of angular leaf spot on muscadine grapes.
 It was observed that in years that are wet early in the year and mild over the rest of the growing season caused worse disease symptoms than years that were dry in the spring and wet and stormy in the growing season.
 Showing that the pathogen thrives in conditions that are warm, wet, and humid - especially earlier in the growing season of the grape, when initial infection occurs.
 Although important, this disease and pathogen has not had much research done on it, making it difficult to determine what environmental factors are key for the pathogen's spread and development.